peoplepill id: stevie-wonder

 Personal life

-Marriages
+Marriages and children

 In 1983, Wonder had a son named Mumtaz Morris with Melody McCulley.
 Wonder also has a daughter, Sophia, and a son, Kwame, with a woman whose identity has not been publicly disclosed.
-Wonder has two sons with second wife Kai Millard Morris; the elder is named Kailand and he occasionally performs as a drummer on stage with his father.
-The younger son, Mandla Kadjay Carl Stevland Morris, was born on May 13, 2005, his father's 55th birthday.
+Wonder has two sons with second wife Kai Millard Morris.
+The elder is named Kailand, and he occasionally performs as a drummer on stage with his father.
+The younger son, Mandla Kadjay Carl Stevland Morris, was born on May 13, 2005 (his father's 55th birthday).

-In May 2006, Wonder's mother Lula Mae Hardaway died in Los Angeles at the age of 76.
+On May 31, 2006, Wonder's mother Lula Mae Hardaway died in Los Angeles at the age of 76.
 During his September 8, 2008, UK concert in Birmingham, he spoke of his decision to begin touring again following his loss: "I want to take all the pain that I feel and celebrate and turn it around."

 At a concert in London's Hyde Park on July 6, 2019, Wonder announced that he would be undergoing a kidney transplant in September.